fatemehzare-datascience/GCP-YAMLfile/README.md

 # GCP-YAMLfile

-this is a YAMl format filr for GCp to create workflows
+This is a YAMl format file for GCp to create workflow.